elumersen/alx-low_level_programming/README.md

-this is all about c , programming in C
+this is all about More functions,and  more nested loops on C